-Iroquois Valley believes impact measurement and assessment is essential to our work.
+Iroquois Valley believes impact measurement and assessment are essential to our work.
 We internally measure and report on our impact through both impact reports and public benefit reports.
-We engage with third-party impact assessors who independently verify and evaluate practices and outcomes.
 Iroquois Valley is committed to transparency through independent and thorough evaluation of our work.

 Iroquois Valley is a certified B Corp.
 B Corp certification is managed by B Lab, a nonprofit that measures companies against rigorous impact metrics in five categories: governance, workers, environment, community, and customers.
-The B Impact Assessment is updated every year to reflect feedback and best practices.
+The B Impact Assessment is updated every 3 years to reflect feedback and best practices.
 As a certified B Corp, Iroquois Valley is required to recertify every few years to demonstrate that we continue to meet standards.
-Effective 2022, Iroquois Valley completed its third recertification and expects to work through the next recertification in 2025.
+Effective December 2024, Iroquois Valley is completing its recertification and expects to be recertified in 2025.